curimit/SugarCpp/README.md

 # SugarCpp
-SugarCpp is a language which can compile C++11.
+SugarCpp is a language which can compile to C++11.

 The generated code is of very high quality and can be comparable with the handwritten code.